carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Note that the ``void *`` type is expressed as a type derived from NULL.

-.. _MDCompositeType:
+.. _DICompositeType:

-MDCompositeType
+DICompositeType
 """""""""""""""

-``MDCompositeType`` nodes represent types composed of other types, like structures and unions.  ``elements:`` points to a tuple of the composed types.
+``DICompositeType`` nodes represent types composed of other types, like structures and unions.  ``elements:`` points to a tuple of the composed types.

 If the source language supports ODR, the ``identifier:`` field gives the unique